-The Fannie Mae Charter Act places certain limits on the size of the multifamily loans that we are allowed to purchase.
+The VA-HUD Appropriations Bill enacted in 1998 includes a provision that removed the Fannie Mae Charter Act limitations on the size of the multifamily loans that we are allowed to purchase.
+However, we currently expect in most cases to comply with the limitations described below.
 These limits are determined by the number of units in the apartment building securing the loan, the number of bedrooms in each unit and whether the apartment building is a "walk up" or has an elevator.
-To be eligible for purchase by us, a multifamily loan cannot be greater than 125% of the per unit dollar amounts set forth in Section 207(c)(3) of the National Housing Act.
-However, for buildings located in areas that HUD has designated as "high cost" areas, the per unit limits are 240% of the Section 207(c)(3) dollar amounts.
+To be eligible for purchase by us, a multifamily loan generally cannot be greater than 125% of the per unit dollar amounts set forth in Section 207(c)(3) of the National Housing Act.
+However, for buildings located in areas that HUD has designated as

+"high cost" areas, the per unit limits are 240% of the Section 207(c)(3) dollar amounts.
 These per unit limits for "high cost" areas are: